Skip to content

 The strategy to use when resolving against multiple index URLs.

 By default, uv will stop at the first index on which a given package is available, and limit resolutions to those present on that first index (first-match).
-This prevents "dependency confusion" attacks, whereby an attack can upload a malicious package under the same name to a secondary.
+This prevents "dependency confusion" attacks, whereby an attacker can upload a malicious package under the same name to an alternate index.

 Default value: "first-index"